 We make further adjustments to our forecast to reflect changes in government policy that we consider to be large enough to affect the path of GDP growth materially.
 One important source of adjustment happens when the Government chooses to loosen or tighten fiscal policy (by spending more/less or cutting/raising taxes).
 To calculate the size of these adjustments, we use fiscal multipliers that are based on external estimates.
 More detail on the size and application of these multipliers is available in Box 3.2 of the July 2015 EFO.

-In our November 2017 forecast, we estimated that output was close to trend in the second half of 2017.
-Our forecast for a shallow growth slowdown in 2018 and 2019 means we expect a small margin of unused capacity to open.
-From 2021 onwards, our assumption that potential productivity growth will pick up and that the small amount of spare capacity will be brought back into productive use means we expect GDP growth to rise.
+In our March 2018 forecast, we estimated that output was slightly above trend at the end of 2017.
+Our forecast for a shallow growth slowdown in 2018 and 2019 means we expect this small margin of excess capacity to be eroded.
+From 2021 onwards, our assumption that potential productivity growth will pick up means we expect GDP growth to rise.

 Once we have a forecast for GDP growth we can then make judgements about prices and about the composition of total income and spending in the economy.
 It is these details – e.g. the split of national income between wages and profits, or of wages into employment and average earnings – that we use to produce our public finances forecasts.